 Additional Features to Consider

-- Folding/Collapsible Design: Great for storage and portability, especially in cars.
+- Portability/Folding Design: Useful for storage and emergencies.

 FAQs